Jacksn2014/ksql/docs/syntax-reference.md

 # CLI-specific commands

-Unlike KSQL statements, these commands are for setting a KSQL configuration or adding a resource.
+Unlike KSQL statements such as `SELECT`, these commands are for setting a KSQL configuration, exiting the CLI, etc.
 Run the CLI with `--help` to see the available options.

-**Tip:** You can search and browse your command history in the KSQL CLI with `Ctrl+R`.
-After pressing `Ctrl+R`, start typing the command or any part of the command to show an auto-complete of past commands.
+**Tip:** You can search and browse your command history in the KSQL CLI with `Ctrl-R`.
+After pressing `Ctrl-R`, start typing the command or any part of the command to show an auto-complete of past commands.

 ```